Buy-Many Mechanisms for Many Unit-Demand Buyers: Proof of Theorem

 \begin{proof}[Proof of Theorem~\ref{buy-many single buyer with costs}] The proof is similar to the proof of Theorem 1.3 in \cite{chawla2019buy} without production costs.
 When constructing the item pricing, we need to take the item costs into consideration.

-Let $p$ be the optimal buy-many mechanism under production cost $2\cs$.
+Let $p$ be the optimal buy-many mechanism under production cost $2\cs$ \footnote{Note that optimal buy-many mechanism is defined over all possible random allocations.}.
 Observe that for any lottery $\lambda\in\udelta$, without loss of generality we can assume that $p(\lambda)\geq 2\cs\cdot\lambda$: otherwise, we can just remove all menu options with price smaller than production cost, and replace them with the cheapest way to generate the lottery with the remaining options.
 This way, each lottery $\lambda\in\udelta$ has price at least $2\cs\cdot\lambda$.
 Furthermore, each buyer type that previously purchase some lottery with production cost larger than the price would deviate to purchase some menu option with price being at least the production cost, while other buyer types' incentives remain unchanged, which means the total profit (i.e. payment minus item costs) does not decrease.

-Consider the following item pricing $q$ from $p$: For each item $i$, let
+Consider the following item pricing $q$ from $p$: For each item $j$, let

-In other words, item pricing $q$ is defined by setting the price of each item $i$ to be the cheapest way to purchase the item, while taking into consideration the production cost.
-We further define item pricing $q_\alpha$ parameterized by $\alpha\in\R$ to model the degree of influence of the production costs better:
+In other words, item pricing $q$ is defined by setting the price of each item $j$ to be the cheapest way to purchase the item, while taking into consideration the production cost.
+We further define item pricing $q_\alpha$ parameterized by $\alpha\in\R$ as a partial scaling of the pricing $q$, where the first term is scaled by the factor $1-\alpha$ but the cost component is left unchanged: